Research

 Photo: Anna Shvets / Pexels

-The group is currently leading studies on the effectiveness of conditional cash transfers and primary health care (PHC) on Tuberculosis and HIV/AIDS in Brazil, integrating retrospective impact evaluations of large longitudinal datasets with microsimulation modelling.
-It is also developing a comparative and comprehensive evaluation of the PHC impact in Mexico, Ecuador, Brazil and Colombia, forecasting PHC implementation strategies to attain SDGs.
+The group is currently leading studies on the effectiveness of conditional cash transfers (CCTs) and primary health care (PHC) on a wide range of poverty-related diseases and conditions in Brazil, including child and maternal health, Tuberculosis, and HIV/AIDS, integrating retrospective impact evaluations of large longitudinal datasets with microsimulation modelling and forecasting.
+It is also developing comparative and comprehensive evaluations of the health impact of CCT and PHC in Mexico, Ecuador, Brazil and Colombia.
+Moreover, the group is developing global studies, using worldwide datasets, on the effects of social determinants of health and welfare-state policies on poverty-related diseases

 Highlighted Projects